resolve109/study-aws-sa/aws-study-guide.md

   - Eliminate data transfer fees between EC2 instances and S3 within the same region when using gateway endpoints
   - Can be combined with bucket policies to restrict S3 access to only traffic coming from specific VPC endpoints
   - More cost-effective than using NAT gateways or internet gateways for S3 access from private subnets
+- **Private Connectivity Between Services**:
+  - For ensuring application traffic between EC2 and S3 doesn't traverse the public internet:
+    - Create a VPC endpoint for Amazon S3
+  - Enables private connectivity between instances in VPC and S3 without internet exposure
+  - No need for internet gateway, NAT device, VPN, or Direct Connect connections
+  - More appropriate than AWS KMS which manages encryption keys, not network paths
+  - Superior to just using private subnets which still require internet gateway or NAT for S3 access
+  - Better solution than virtual private gateways which connect VPCs to on-premises networks

 ### AWS Transit Gateway
 - **Key Features**: